geektoni/ekom-rakuten/README.md

 into the dataset directory before running any script**

-Before training or running a pre-trained model, we need first to parse the original dataset and we need to create the word embeddings by using the FastText command-line tool.
+Before training or running a pre-trained model, we need first to parse the original dataset.
+We also need to create the word embeddings by using the FastText command-line tool.
 We first preprocess the dataset with the `prepare_dataset.py` script.
-The option `--fasttext` generates a suitable file to be parsed with FastText.
+The script will generate two files, `train_dataset.tsv.gzip` and `test_dataset.tsv.gzip`.
+The option `--fasttext` generates also a suitable file to be parsed with FastText.
 ```bash
 cd ekom-rakuten
 conda activate ekom